We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Calm’s range of tools may benefit anyone who is looking to improve their mental wellness or who wants to equip themselves with new tools to cope with daily well-being struggles.

 The app’s wide range of tools can be beneficial for people who are having trouble with their sleep.
-Also, Calm offers guided and unguided meditations, making them suitable for those who are new to meditation and longtime meditators.
+Also, Calm offers guided and unguided meditations, making them suitable for those who are new to meditation and for longtime meditators.

 However, people in a mental health emergency and those who are thinking about harming themselves or others should immediately call the National Suicide Prevention Lifeline.